 Trees have been planted along most roads.
 Recycled sewage, rainwater catchments and desalinated sea water all form part of Singapore’s drinking water supply.
 Electric cars are a common sight, helped by generous subsidies “to do the right thing”.
 There is a “Clean and Green Singapore” campaign that has been going on for over two decades, with regular events, activities and community projects all over the country all the time.
 This social marketing campaign and high fines for littering make Singapore surely one of the cleanest cities in the whole of Asia.

-Eco-Friendly Hotels and Resorts in Singapore
+Eco-Friendly Hotels and Resorts

 Siloso Beach Eco Resort, Sentosa Island